ercinakcay/apache-cxf-wsdl2java-doc/README.md

-maven
+Apache CFX - wsdl2java
 =====

-This repository is including maven components and workouts.
-Especially pom.xml and dependencies.
+This repository is showing simple usage of Apache CFX - wsdl2java components and workouts.

 Content
 =======